lorencig/Science-Assistant-Agent/README.md

 This project is designed to run serverless using **GitHub Actions**.
 It runs entirely free of charge on the standard tier.

-The workflow is defined in `.github/workflows/daily_digest.yml` and is scheduled to run every day at **07:00 UTC**.
+The workflow is defined in `.github/workflows/daily_digest.yml` and is scheduled on the 1st and 15th of every month at **07:00 UTC**.

 **To deploy:**

 1. Push your code to GitHub.
 2. Go to your repository **Settings \> Secrets and variables \> Actions**.
 3. Add the 5 secrets from your `.env` file (`GEMINI_API_KEY`, `GMAIL_REFRESH_TOKEN`, etc.).
-4. The bot will automatically wake up tomorrow morning.
+4. The bot will automatically wake up on the next scheduled run.

 -----